vthyng/lego-minfig-portrait-studio/README.md

 # lego-minfig-portrait-studio
 These files are related to Vince's Lego Minfig Portrait Studio project.
 This code expects that it is running on a Raspberry Pi with a camera module and rclone is configured to a cloud provider.
+It has been tested on a Raspberry Pi `3` and `Zero W`.

 # Prerequisites
 Install and configure rclone to a cloud provider: https://github.com/rclone/rclone